laserman120/SOTF-Mod-LootRespawnControl/README.md

 * **"Sync [Group]" (Default: True)**
     * Synchronizes the specified loot group between players when "Should pickups be synced across players?" is enabled.

-You're right, providing the item IDs with your comments directly in the README will make it much more user-friendly and reliable.
-Here's the updated section with the item IDs and their corresponding descriptions:

-Markdown

 ## Default Loot Group Item IDs

 Here are the item IDs for the default loot groups, with descriptions.
 Use these as a reference for your custom lists.